QUT-Digital-Observatory/coordination-network-toolkit/README.md

 ### Twitter

-- JSON data from V1.1 of the Twitter API can be ingested directly.
+JSON data from V1.1 of the Twitter API can be ingested directly.

 ### CSV (All other platforms)

-.
-The files must be "
-             "CSV files with 5 columns in the following order: message_id, user_id, repost_id, "
-             "message_text and timestamp.
-The timestamp needs to be a unix epoch format number " "seconds.

 To use the CSV ingest format, construct a CSV with a header and the following columns.
 The names of the columns don't matter but the order does.